kptdev/kpt/docs/ROADMAP.md

 ### 2. Setters

 Setters used to be a special entity without sufficient differentiation from KRM functions.
-In kpt v1 setters become just another function and drastically simplify syntax.
+In kpt v1 setters become just another function with drastically simplified syntax.
 Configuring 4 setters used to take 20 lines of yaml and now takes 6.
 Setters also get recursively applied to sub-packages by default.
 For further information on the setter function please visit:
 [apply-setters documentation].